OliverStone01/Try-Hack-Me/pre-security/introduction-to-cyber-security/offensive-security-intro.md

 END_TIME: Thu Apr 17 16:29:59 2025
 DOWNLOADED: 4610 - FOUND: 2
 ```
-Brakedown:
+Breakdown:
 - The first section tells us the `URL_BASE`.
-The url we gave `dirb`, the location of the wordlist, common page names that are tested.
+The url we gave `DirB`, the location of the wordlist, and common page names that are tested.

 - The results with `+` are pages found.